rshaw1467/otel-2024/automate-integrate-opentelemetry/content/03_python_metrics/01_metric_creation/index.md

 **Your Task:** Send a measurment to your histogram instrument

-Open `pysrvc/utils.py` and between line `29-30` add a line to populate your measurment for the histogram (similar to line `23` in `pysrvc/main.py`) passing the variable `duration` as the metric and add an attribute with the key `"number"` and variable `n` as the value.
+Open `pysrvc/utils.py` and between line `29-30` add a line to populate your measurment for the histogram passing the variable `duration` as the metric and add an attribute with the key `"number"` and variable `n` as the value.
-- Reference the table in the `Passing Measurments...` section to find the correct function/callback to populate a metric for a Histogram
 - change the dictionary reference to the name of the new histogram instrument `"process_duration"`

 💡 **Hint**

-Copy the line `23` as a starting point and modify it for your histogram instrument:
+Copy the line `23` in `pysrvc/main.py` as a starting point and modify it for your histogram instrument and remember that `.record` is used to pass a measuremnt to a histomgram instrument type:

 ```python
     ot.metrics["requests_count"].add(1, {"request": "/quote"})